world-wanted/learning-fortress-frontend/README.md

 # Learning Fortress Frontend

 This is a simple VLE project running using a firebase backend.
-It is designed as a blended learning tool for Scholar6 Schools.
+It is designed as a blended learning tool.

 ## Basic Installation
 1. Make sure you have git, node and npm.
 We use Visual Studio to edit our code.